bgoonz/docs-collection/github/github/setting-up-and-managing-your-github-user-account/managing-user-account-settings/permission-levels-for-user-owned-project-boards.md

 ---
 title: Permission levels for user-owned project boards
-intro: 'A project board owned by a user account has two permission levels: the project board owner and collaborators.'
+intro: "A project board owned by a user account has two permission levels: the project board owner and collaborators."
 redirect_from:
   - /articles/permission-levels-for-user-owned-project-boards
   - /github/setting-up-and-managing-your-github-user-account/permission-levels-for-user-owned-project-boards
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Accounts
 shortTitle: Permission user project boards
 ---

 ## Permissions overview

 There is only one owner of a user-owned project board; this permission cannot be shared with another user account.
 In addition to the owner, other people can collaborate on project boards.